Rakeela/dragora-notes/ideological-interpretations-of-The-Viceroy.md

 	9. Stress/Boredom rating:  1/5 (Dull)
 	10. Kind of person most protected:  Moisture farmers
 	11. Special categories:  Anti-Popular, Failsafe
+	12. Conversion potential:  Unknown.
 39. Seasteading
 	1. Mechanism proposal:  This is part of a great little triad of literalism in the Orbital Observers tech tree.
 Unlike a lot of the literal technologies, this doesn't suggest homogenization at all.
 (I may have to redefine the homogenization schtick I wrote about the Empire before.)
 This suggests a bit of a local ideological countermeasure to the dullness of the Hydroponic Farms and Distributed Desal linkage... and it suggests a kind of community that could *really* use those distributed desal plants, too.
 	2. Trivia:  This is something people have proposed IRL.
 We *have* hydroponic farms in the real world, and people are working on distributed desal techs, too.
 The reason why seasteading hasn't taken off is that it is "too expensive".
 In this game, it's presented as a planet-wide development project, so maybe humanity will get there when we manage to unify our planetary government.
 	3. Mechanism proposal:  By encouraging literal wide separations between communities, more diverse and fractious people can live in society without friction or hatred.
 The description of the tech in-game references this potential, although I think it also has some general (and beautiful) applicability to the anti-crowding technologies.
 	4. Categorization:  I'm making a note here, I may want to include an "overlocalist" category.
 This would be one of the potential overlocalist technologies.
 Sure, it's a planet-wide tech... but it speckles the oceans with communities that are defined by disagreeing with each other.
+	5. Conversion potential:  By protecting dissidents from misrule (including by each other), this is a potent connection between Imperial and Panarchic ideology.
+For protecting dissidents from unification and unifiers from dissidents, it's also a weak connection between Imperial and Commonwealth ideology.
-	5. Bureaucratic waste analysis:  Very literal.
+	6. Bureaucratic waste analysis:  Very literal.
 Unless those border communities turn feral, but that's as likely as modern cities breaking away from their nations IMO.
 Good for stories, not likely to really happen.
-	6. Utopia rating:  5/5
+	7. Utopia rating:  5/5
-	7. Public protection rating:  3/5 +2 with Distributed Desalination
+	8. Public protection rating:  3/5 +2 with Distributed Desalination
-	8. Technological smoothness:  2/5
+	9. Technological smoothness:  2/5
-	9. Technological extremophilia:  5/5
+	10. Technological extremophilia:  5/5
-	10. Stress/Boredom rating:  2/5 (Calm)
+	11. Stress/Boredom rating:  2/5 (Calm)
-	11. Kind of person most protected:  Weirdoes.
+	12. Kind of person most protected:  Weirdoes.
-	12. Special categories:  Diversifying
+	13. Special categories:  Diversifying
+	14. Conversion potential:  Empire<->Panarchy; Empire<->Commonwealth (limited)
+40. Seat of Justice
+	1. Authorial protest:  I think humanity built one of these on Earth - so to speak - in the dawn of civilization.
+While I don't contest its mechanical effects, and I'm about to rate it a solid 5/5 utopianist, I also don't think that it comprises... the entirety of utopia.
+	2. Mechanism proposal:  The concern for justice is both primordial and valid.
+It's also been subject to ongoing change throughout history.
+The Seat of Justice equips society to change and experiment over time in ways that make it more just.
+This always leads to a good society, but it might take a long time.
+	3. Note on Synergy:  I think this has a special synergy with the Panarchic Symposium.
+The symposia give voice to people who might otherwise be voiceless, and would help develop a long-term concept of justice which actually *is* just.
+	4. Trivia:  Some of the ancient Greeks thought that justice meant being fair to one's friends and punishing to one's enemies.
+They just... thought that was very accurate.
+It took a long time for humanity to go from "trying to achieve justice" to "understanding the importance of fairness", and I wouldn't say we've reached the pinnacle of justice yet.
+	5. Mechanism proposal:  I don't think people *can* reach the pinnacle of justice.
+People will always be arguing, and in this case the argument is virtuous.
+The last iota of justice is worth reaching for.
+	6. Categorization:  Like a lot of the Commonwealth Unifier technologies, the Seats of Justice suggest nothing at all about the technological development of the societies that build them, and is therefore hypersmooth.
+Unlike other hypersmooth technologies, they also don't contribute to technological development in themselves.
+I suspect the Seats of Justice actually pin back dubious advances while checking to make sure that they're being used in the defense of the public weal... and to be very clear, though I categorize that as luddistic, I support it.
+	7. Categorization:  I want to classify these as hedonological, as I truly believe that hedonological structuring is the most just way of organizing society... but I'm not sure, and there are other categorizations that I'm more sure this serves.
+	8. Mechanism proposal:  Viewed as a true galactic technology, the Seats of Justice are probably a truly essential piece of infrastructural investment.
+This modernizes the courts... and very likely not just the courts, but the whole government.
+	9. Conversion:  Since each ideology presumably has very, VERY well-developed arguments about why they are The Most Justful Righteous Ideology Ever, the Seats of Justice are a weak omniconverter for surfacing the most virtuous of these arguments and their most virtuous proponents.
+It would encourage the public to go along with whatever shifts are occurring (and it would help make those shifts actually a good thing, too).
+Since many people would surely not listen, it's only a weak omniconverter... but for the record, omniconverters are also virtuous IMO.
+It IS better to try to change people's minds through appeals to justice and influence on education than, say, force.
+	10. Bureaucratic waste analysis:  Super-literal.
+I'd say this even makes the wastage from other technologies *more literal*, because it pushes society off of bad things that waste talent in bad ways.
+	11. Utopia rating:  5/5
+	12. Public protection rating:  5/5
+	13. Technological smoothness:  5/5
+	14. Technological extremophilia:  1/5
+	15. Stress/Boredom rating:  3/5 (Eustress)
+	16. Kind of person most protected:  Varies.
+	17. Special categories:  Hypersmooth, Luddistic, Failsafe
+	18. Conversion potential: Empire<->Panarchy (limited); Panarchy<->Commonwealth (limited); Empire<->Commonwealth (limited);

 ---